Rising temperatures drive lower summer minimum flows across hydrologically diverse catchments in British Columbia

 Abstract

 Excessively low stream flows harm ecosystems and societies, so two key goals of low-flow hydrology are to understand their drivers and to predict their severity and frequency.
-We show that simple linear regressions can accomplish both goals across diverse catchments.
+We show that linear regressions can accomplish both goals across diverse catchments.
 We analyse 230 unregulated moderate to high relief catchments across rainfall-dominated, hybrid, snowmelt-dominated, and glacial regimes in British Columbia, Canada, with drainage areas spanning 5 orders of magnitude from 0.5 to 55,000 km2.
-We find that summer low flows are decreasing in rainfall-dominated and hybrid catchments and are dominantly driven by summer precipitation and temperature, and only weakly influenced by winter storage.
-We apply this understanding of drivers to create regression models to predict the minimum summer flow using monthly temperature and precipitation data.
+Summer low flows are decreasing in rainfall-dominated and hybrid catchments but have been stable in catchments that remain snowmelt or glacial-dominated.
+However, we find that since 1950 approximately one third of snowmelt-dominated catchments have transitioned to a hybrid rain-snow regime.
+The declines in rainfall-dominated and hybrid catchments are dominantly driven by summer precipitation and temperature, and only weakly influenced by winter storage.
+We apply this understanding to create regression models that predict the minimum summer flow using monthly temperature and precipitation data.
 These models outperform distributed process-based models for every common goodness-of-fit metric; the performance improvement is mostly a result of abandoning the requirement to simulate all parts of the annual hydrograph.
-We use these regression models to reconstruct streamflow droughts, environmental flow threshold transgressions, and low flow anomalies from 1901-2022.
-We reproduce recent drying trends in rainfall-dominated and hybrid catchments, but also show that present conditions are comparable to those seen almost one hundred years ago.
-However, anomalously low flows last century were caused by severe precipitation deficits while current declines are being driven by rising summer temperatures during a period of above-average precipitation.
+Using these regression models we reconstruct streamflow droughts and low flow anomalies from 1901-2022.
+We reproduce recent drying trends in rainfall-dominated and hybrid catchments, but also show that present conditions are comparable to those seen one hundred years ago.
+However, anomalously low flows last century were caused by large precipitation deficits while current declines are driven by rising summer temperatures despite near-normal precipitation.

 DOI